greenerservices/version1/app/principles/actions/9b-develop-efficient-software.md

 ### (iii) Utilise caching where possible

-Caching is the process of storing a copy of data in a temporary location.
-Caching techniques can focus on the browser, Content Delivery Networks (CDN) and Application Programme Interfaces (API).
+Caching temporarily stores frequently accessed data in a designated area ("cache") to enable faster access to it.
+Caching can focus on:

+• the browser
+• Content Delivery Networks (CDN)
+• Application Programming Interfaces (API)

+#### Environmental benefit:
+Using caching can reduce unnecessary data transfer and server load, cutting energy consumption.

 {{ govukDetails({
+  summaryText: "Read more",
+  text: "Some placeholder text"
+}) }}

+* * *

+### (iv) Use content delivery networks

+Content delivery networks (CDNs) are a network of servers that cache static content as close to users as possible.

+#### Environmental benefit:
+Using content delivery networks reduce web traffic helping cut energy use.

+{{ govukDetails({
-  summaryText: "Read more about caching"
+  summaryText: "Read more",
+  text: "Some placeholder text"
 }) }}